russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 editing_text

-You might already have a children’s book idea in mind; if not, now is the time to brainstorm for one.
+You might already have a children's book idea in mind; if not, now is the time to brainstorm for one.
 If you already have a book idea, this is a good opportunity to refine it further.
-Remember, the idea must resonate with children within your target age range—this is your target audience.
+Remember, the idea must resonate with children within your target age range — this is your target audience.

-Matthew Salesses explains how traditional definitions of writing are restrictive, especially when writing kids’ books.
-Instead, focus on the story structure, character development, and the overall story arc of various cultures and experiences.
+Matthew Salesses explains how traditional definitions of writing are restrictive, especially when writing kids' books.
+Instead, focus on the structure, character development, and overall arc of stories from various cultures and experiences.
 Doing so makes your story more accessible and relatable to a broader range of children.
-If you want to focus on a particular character’s voice, do so.
-Salesses criticizes typical models that give significance to certain voices over others, whether in adult fiction or children’s.

-"For a marginalized writer writing to a normative audience, the writer has to be wary of normative craft.
+For a marginalized writer writing to a normative audience, the writer has to be wary of normative craft.
 Much of what we learn about craft (about the expectations we are supposed to consider) implies a straight, white, cis, able (etc.) audience.
-It is easy to forget who we are writing for if we do not keep it a conscious consideration, and the default is not universal, but privileged." - Matthew Salesses
+It is easy to forget who we are writing for if we do not keep it a conscious consideration, and the default is not universal, but privileged. — Matthew Salesses.

 Ultimately, this means not assuming that you have to come up with a concept and idea that others deem "acceptable."
 Think about those in your target age group and cater to them.